Nicholas B. Conklin

 - Educational History

 I have always been fascinated by how things work.
 As a child, I loved taking my toys apart, and at one point I designed a pulley system so that I could open and close my bedroom door without getting out of bed.
 I don't imagine anyone was surprised that I grew up to be a physicist.
 I have completed my second year teaching at Gannon, and I'm having a lot of fun.
-When I'm not teaching physics or doing research, I enjoy spending time with my wife, Janine, and our pets, especially our black lab, Keelie.
+When I'm not teaching physics or doing research, I enjoy spending time with my wife, Janine, and three children, Brennan, Ian and Zander.

 My area of expertise is high-energy particle astrophysics, particularly cosmic rays.
 Primary cosmic rays are largely composed of bare atomic nuclei (although there are a few electrons and photons in the mix) traveling near the speed of light.
 When these particles encounter Earth’s atmosphere, they interact, causing cascades of secondary particles.
-I am working with the Cosmic Ray Energetics and Mass (CREAM) experiment, which aims to study primary cosmic rays before they interact in the atmosphere by flying a detectors on large helium balloons.
-Additionally, I am working with a faculty member in the ECE department and several undergrad students on a much smaller balloon payload, also aimed at studying cosmic rays.
+Over the past few years, I have worked with a faculty member in the ECE department and numerous undergrad students from across engineering and the sciences on small balloon payloads aimed at directly detecting primary cosmic rays.
+Please let me know if you are interested; we are always happy to welcome another student to the project!